roylarsen/website_gen/personal/content/about.md

 title = "about me"

 +++
-Hey.
+Hey. <br />

-I'm not super great with writing about myself, it aways feels weird.
+I'm not super great with writing about myself, it aways feels weird. <br />
 So, who am I?

 ---

 ## basics.

-As of my writing of this, I'm 30 years old and living in the Greater Boston Area.
+As of my writing of this, I'm 31 years old and living in the Greater Boston Area.

 ---

 ## professional.

-I'm currently a Associate Infrastructure Engineer with [Hachette Book Group](http://www.hachettebookgroup.com/)
+I'm currently a DevOps Engineer with [Mobile Heartbeat](http://www.mobileheartbeat.com/), formally Infrastucture Engineer at [Hachette Book Group](www.hachettebookgroup.com), formally formally IT Specialist III at [State of Vermont](www.vermont.gov) <br />

-My main focus there is our server infrastructure, but I also dabble a little bit with our storage.
-My boss wants me to touch more networking stuff, but if I didn't have to touch cisco gear, I wouldn't be upset.
+I'm just figuring this out.
+My main tasks will be automating our software deployments to client sites.
+I'll update this when I get a roadmap in place. <br />

-These days I'm most interested in the things happening in the DevOps/SRE space.
+These days, professionally, I'm most interested in the things happening in the DevOps/SRE space.

 ---